sosiristseng/reading/static-site-generators/index.md

 **Cons 👎**

-- Hundreds of npm dependencies.
-If you are familiar with npm packages it might not be a problem.
+- Hundreds of nodeJS dependencies.
+If you are familiar with npm package management it might not be a problem.
 - For LaTeX math typesetting, you need to change the renderer to either the `pandoc` one or the `markdown-it` one.
 - Less intuitive [asset management](https://hexo.io/docs/asset-folders.html).